No. 51: Randy Johnson

 Jonathan Broxton, Los Angeles Dodgers pitcher (2005 to 2011):

-A two-time NL All Star in 2009 and ’10, where, in those two seasons, he combined for a 12-8 record and 58 saves.
-His seven seasons in L.A. resulted in a 25-20 record with 84 saves (118 in his 13-year MLB career) and 503 strike outs in 392 innings.
+Best known: A two-time NL All Star in 2009 and ’10, Broxton had 58 saves those two season and a 12-8 record.
+His seven seasons in L.A. resulted in 84 saves (118 in his 13-year MLB career) and 503 strike outs in 392 innings.

 Terry Forster, Los Angeles Dodgers pitcher (1978 to 1982):

-David Letterman made Forster, a grad of Santee High near San Diego, the recipient of an on-going joke by calling him a “fat tub of goo” even though his MLB official bio listed him at 6-foot-3 and 210 pounds.
-It was perhaps when Forster left the Dodgers and joined the Atlanta Braves, reportedly elevating his delivery platform to 270 pounds.
-We shall weigh in that, on the last day of the 1982 season, Forster gave up a seventh-inning home run to Joe Morgan, then with San Francisco, and never wore a Dodgers uniform again.
-For what it’s worth: His .397 lifetime batting average (31 hits in 78 at bats) is the greatest for any MLB player in history with either 50 at bats or with at least 15 years of major league experience
+Best known: David Letterman made Forster famous for an on-going joke, calling him a “fat tub of goo” even though his MLB official bio listed him at 6-foot-3 and 210 pounds.
+It was more a reflection of when Forster left the Dodgers and joined the Atlanta Braves, reportedly elevating his delivery platform to 270 pounds.
+On the last day of the 1982 season, Forster gave up a soul-crusing seventh-inning home run to Joe Morgan, then with San Francisco, costing the Dodgers a playoff spot and he never wore the blue uniform again.

 We also have: